MPU-Research/QDMAES-IME/README.md

 make all
 ```

-After that, is expected to have
+After that, it is expected that the simulation of the proposal is complete and that a description of the configuration used is presented to the user.

 # QDMAES Components